bbauska/W3Cx-3of5/README.md

 -   name: the name of the element.

 -   form:  associates the <output> element with its form owner.
 The value must be the id of a form in the same document.
-This allows you to place an <output> element outside of the <form> with which it is associated.
+This allows you to place an <output> element outside of the &lt;form&gt; with which it is associated.

 <h4>Example #2</h4>